EnzoBnl/enzobnl/spark.md

 #### during processing
 https://spoddutur.github.io/spark-notes/deep_dive_into_storage_formats.html

 - 1.0.0 (May 26, 2014): There was no "DataFrame" but only `SchemaRDD`.
-It was a `RDD` of full on-heap Java Objects.
+It was a `RDD` of fully on-heap Java Objects.
 - 1.3.0 (Mar 6, 2015): `DataFrame` is born and is still and RDD of on-heap objects. `SchemaRDD` became an alias for smooth deprecation purpose.

 ```scala